RIPE-NCC/ripe-atlas-sagan/docs/types.rst

-protocol               str       One of ``TCP``, ``UDP`` abuf                   Message   See :ref:`dns-message` below qbuf                   Message   See :ref:`dns-message` below response_time          float     Time, in microseconds until the response was received response_id            int       The sequence number of this result within a group of results, available if the resolution was done by the probe's local resolver
+protocol               str       One of ``TCP``, ``UDP`` abuf                   Message   See :ref:`dns-message` below qbuf                   Message   See :ref:`dns-message` below response_time          float     Time, in milliseconds until the response was received response_id            int       The sequence number of this result within a group of results, available if the resolution was done by the probe's local resolver
 =====================  ========  ===================================================================================